wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-HulVs expedition — Tie enters Canada, and en- camps at Sandwich — issues his Proclama- tion — retreats to Detroit.
+HulVs expedition--Tie enters Canada, and en- camps at Sandwich--issues his Proclama- tion--retreats to Detroit.